Audrey Spillman – Neon Dream | Self Release

 Neon Dream is the second full length solo album by the Nashville-based singer-songwriter Audrey Spillman, the title of which appears in a lyric less than a minute into the lead song “Austin Motel”, a song that recalls an important and special time in the singer’s burgeoning relationship with fellow singer-songwriter Neilson Hubbard.
 In a way, this location might very well bring to mind Spillman’s role in the film Wheeler, which also features fellow singer-songwriter Kris Kristofferson, in which the title character (played by Stephen Dorff), leaves the farm for the bright lights of Nashville on a make or break mission to make a name for himself in Music City.
 If country music is at the heart of Neon Dream, then it doesn’t really deter Spillman from taking the occasional dusty side road detour into jazz, turning in a sultry reading of the old Gershwin standard “Summertime”, with steady horn and guitar interplay, which helps wipe down the sweat from the heat.
 Spillman acknowledges that the sound she strives for is pretty much based on the music she has always been drawn to, with her voice serving as its main ingredient.
 Songs like “Beyond the Blue” and “Red Balloon” are fine examples of how this artist uses her distinctive voice and makes each syllable count.
 Produced by Hubbard, the album stands almost as a diary of Spillman’s last five years, with some key rites of passage covered, such as getting married and starting a family, though balanced with grief and loss at the same time.
 “Breakthrough” might provide Spillman with an opportunity to vent Adele-style, yet it’s with the ballads that Audrey Spillman really excels.
 “Little Light of Mine” is both sweet and tender, yet manages to keep just on the right side of sentimentality, while “Go On and Fly” closes on an optimistic note, albeit together with a touch of sadness, the song being performed by request at her late stepmother’s funeral, a difficult thing to do one imagines.
 The album version here features a fine harmony vocal by Garrison Starr.
 It will be interesting to see where Audrey Spillman’s muse will take her next.

-Austin Motel is included in this week’s Vaults radio show.
+Austin Motel is included on this week’s Northern Sky Vaults Radio Show.

 K-MUSIC – London’s Festival of Korean Music